The Garden Grazer

 Ingredients for Chickpea Mash

-This recipe keeps it simple.
-You will only need a few ingredients:
+This recipe keeps it simple!
+You'll need to gather just a few ingredients:

-• Chickpeas (garbanzo beans): These are a good source of plant-based protein, fiber, folate, iron, and many other dietary minerals and nutrients.
+• Chickpeas (garbanzo beans): These are a great source of plant-based protein, fiber, folate, iron, and many other dietary minerals and nutrients.

-• Ripe avocado: You will need one large avocado for this recipe.
+• Ripe avocado: You'll need one large avocado for this recipe.
 Avocados have a smooth, buttery texture which is perfect in this simple mash.

-• Fresh lemon juice: You will need about two tablespoons lemon juice, which is about a half lemon.
+• Fresh lemon juice: You'll need about a quarter cup lemon juice, which is about a one juicy lemon.
+But you can adjust the amount how you see fit.

 • Salt: I use fine grain salt.
-Simply add to taste if desired.
-You can also include black pepper.
+You can also include black pepper to taste.

 Customizing

-Hummus: Add 1-2 tablespoons hummus to make this even creamier and help bind it further.
+Hummus: Add 1-2 tablespoons Hummus (or more!) to make this even creamier and help bind it further.
+(Or simply add a dollop of tahini.)

-For a different flavor profile, try this delicious Curried Chickpea Salad as well!
+Curry-style!
+For a different flavor profile, try this delicious Curried Chickpea Salad as well.

 Serving

-• Wraps: Try it wither either a lettuce wrap or tortilla wrap.
-Then add your favorite toppings before wrapping.
+Wraps: Slap it on a lettuce wrap or tortilla wrap, then add your favorite toppings.

-• Flatbread + pita bread: Spread on flatbread for an open-faced sandwich, or stuff it inside pita bread with your favorite toppings.
+Flatbread & pita bread: Spread it on flatbread for an open-faced sandwich, or stuff it inside pita bread with your favorite toppings.

 Storing

-Store in a tightly sealed container in the refrigerator for 2-3 days.
-Stir before serving.
-You can also add another fresh squeeze of lemon juice to brighten it up.
+I find this chickpea mash tastes best when fresh, but you can store in a tightly sealed container in the refrigerator for 2-3 days.
+Then re-stir before serving.
+(You can also add another fresh squeeze of lemon juice to help brighten it up.)

 For more inspiration, also browse all chickpea recipes.